edt-xx/life/README.md

 Author Ed Tomlinson (2021), released under the GPL V3 license.

-This program is an implementation of life as create by John H. Conway.
+This program is an implementation of life as created by John H. Conway.

 change the pattern to one of the included patterns and rebuild,